#Levantine Arabic Music

 ~About

-hi, im kinkri and im greek-american (god willing one day i will just be greek) i really like final fantasy and other video games. my favorite band right now is HEALTH, but please; recommend me music; i like everything nothing is off limits the more obscure (and worse) the better
+hi, im kinkri and im greek-american (i like to focus on the greek) i really like final fantasy and other video games. my favorite band right now is HEALTH, but please; recommend me music; i like everything nothing is off limits the more obscure (and "worse") the better. check out the dirty nil!

 im not practicing greek orthodox but obviously i was raised orthodox so i tend to have strong opinions about christianity. just know it’s all in good fun, i dont really think any of it is "true"